 The cuts are not only for entry-level enablement roles.
 They extend to management and even to celebrated industry giants, who suddenly find themselves looking for new opportunities.

 In focus groups and questionnaires, enablement leaders shared what they were most concerned about in 2024.
+The top of mind concern is retention, and this extends beyond their own jobs.

 Not only have enablement positions been cut, but also there is a revolving door for sales leadership and sellers.
 When new sales leaders join an organization, they have new initiatives, metrics and expectations, and enablement leaders find themselves constantly shifting priorities, making it difficult to launch and carry out programs with enough time to collect metrics to understand what works.